Paul McGinley: Ryder Cup

 McGinley made three consecutive Ryder Cup appearances in 2002, 2004 and 2006, with Europe being victorious each time.
 In the 2002 Ryder Cup, his ten-foot putt on the 18th hole in his match against Jim Furyk secured the ½ point Europe needed for victory; the team eventually won 15½ to 12½.
-In the 2006 Ryder Cup at The K Club in Ireland, McGinley offered a handshake and conceded a 20-foot putt for a half to J. J. Henry on the 18th green of his last day singles match because he feared his opponent might have been put off when a streaker ran across the green.
+In the 2006 Ryder Cup at The K Club in Ireland, McGinley offered a handshake and conceded a 20-foot putt for a half to J. J. Henry on the 18th green of his last-day singles match because he feared his opponent might have been put off when a streaker ran across the green.

 In the 2010 and 2012 matches, McGinley served as one of the European vice-captains to Colin Montgomerie and José María Olazábal respectively.
 On 15 January 2013, he was named the Europe team captain for the 2014 Ryder Cup.

 In May 2013, McGinley gave European player Sergio García his backing following a public feud that the Spaniard had with Tiger Woods and a controversial "fried chicken" remark that García made about Woods.
 In an interview with BBC Radio 5 Live, McGinley said: "I think there's a personality clash and they don't particularly like each other's company.
 For me, it's no big deal.
 He apologised for it and, as far as I'm concerned, we move on.
 People make mistakes and say things all the time that they regret and didn't mean."
-In September, Europe went on to win the 2014 Ryder Cup by five points.
+Garcia would eventually qualify for McGinley’s European squad, ahead of the Ryder Cup in September 2014.

+At the 2014 Ryder Cup in Scotland, McGinley’s European team defeated the American team captained by Tom Watson with a winning margin of 16 to 11.

 Personal life

-McGinley is married to wife Alison.
-She formerly played golf for England and on the Ladies European Tour.
-They have three children and currently reside in Sunningdale, England.
+McGinley met his wife, Allison Shapcott, who played golf for England and on the Ladies European Tour, when they were both at United States International University in San Diego.
+They married in 1996 and have three children.

 McGinley is an executive fellow of the Leadership Institute at the London Business School.

-In 2008, McGinley spoke of his relief after his daughter Maia survived a 20–foot fall down a manhole.
-She was six years old at the time when she slipped on a dislodged manhole cover and plunged down the drain.
-She was taken to hospital but remarkably had no serious injuries.
-McGinley said: "We are just so lucky and so grateful she is fine."

-McGinley enjoys association football and is a fan of Celtic and West Ham United.